 When Vodafone New Zealand acquired TelstraClear last year there was much talk of how it was a good strategic fit.
-Even so there were also question marks over the $840 million price when many experts privately valued the business at closer to $500 million.
+Even so there were also question marks over the $840 million price.
+Many experts privately valued the business at closer to $500 million.

 Now, more than a year after the deal, two things are clear.
-First, the strategic fit is better than it might have appeared at first sight to people looking at the deal in a strictly New Zealand context.
+First, the strategic fit is better than it might have appeared to people looking at the deal in a strict New Zealand context.
 Second, that $840 million acquisition cost doesn’t look so outlandish.

 That’s because while buying TelstraClear may look like a straightforward New Zealand play, it fits neatly into Vodafone’s global plans to offer telecommunications and information technology services to large multinational companies.

 Vodafone NZ’s global role

 Vodafone NZ director of enterprise, Grant Hopkins, says while he now reports locally to CEO Russell Stanners, he also has a direct line into the global enterprise team.
 He says the business focuses on, among other things, international voice and data, machine to machine communications and integrated communications.
 This is all backed-up by Vodafone’s global IP and VPN services.